chrisknox97/Election_Analysis/README.md

 * Candidate Vote Counts & Percentages

-As it turns out, this congressional election was not particularly close with one candiate receiving nearly threequarters of the vote.
+As it turns out, this congressional election was not particularly close with one candiate receiving nearly three-quarters of the vote.

 	Charles Casper Stockham: 85, 213 Votes Cast (23.0% of the Vote)